Skip to content

 Majestic Theatre

-View of the auditorium from the balcony.
+View of the auditorium from the side of the balcony.

 The Majestic Theatre opened on February 26, 1928 in East St. Louis, Illinois.
 It was designed by the Boller Brothers for Harry Redmon and Fred Leber.
 The Boller Brothers were known for the Missouri Theatre in St Joseph, Missouri.
 The Majestic was nicknamed “The Million Dollar Theatre” due to the high costs of building the theater.